Kushalbg-06/Ecommerce-backend/README.md

 1. Clone or download this repository.

-2. Create and activate a virtual environment (recommended):
+2. Create and activate a virtual environment:

    ```bash
    python -m venv venv